BestBuyAPIs/bby-query-builder/README.md

 ## Testing

-There are two kinds of tests in the application: unit tests and code coverage test.
+There are two kinds of tests in the application: unit tests and a code coverage test.

 ### Running Unit Tests